Apoc101/CelliClickerDesktop/README.md

 # CelliClickerDesktop
-Celli Clicker - ORA SU DESKTOP!!
+Celli Clicker, an originally mobile clicker game, now ported on desktop.

-Check branches for windows and mac releases.
+Still not finished, trying to figure out serialization and all that business, so if you have any tips send em here: gabriel@gabmort.me

-Notice any flaws/bugs?
+Notice any bugs?
 Feel free to open an issue!